maxmind/mmdb-from-go-blogpost/README-Docker.md

 ## Building Your Docker Container

-After you have checked out this repository and added `GeoLite2-Country.mmdb` to the root directory of the repository, run this command from the root directory:
+After you have checked out this repository and added `GeoLite2-Country.mmdb` to the root directory of the repository, run this command from the root directory.
+(Linux users may need to preface this command with `sudo`).

 ```bash
 docker build . -t mmdb-from-go
 ```

 This will build your Docker container, build your `Go` code and also run the example code for you.
-To log in to your container:
+To log in to your container, run this command.
+(Linux users may need to preface this command with `sudo`).

 ```bash
 docker run -it --volume $PWD:/project mmdb-from-go:latest /bin/bash